opengeo-tech/GeoPicker/README.md

 At present the index.html page contains a large implementation of browser side requests using LeafletJs as basemap and jQuery.

 ## Features
-- **Large Rest API**: many endpoints suitable for each data request context
+- **Large Rest API**: ergonomic endpoints suitable for any type of use context
-- **JSON Schema**: validation of routes and parameters via schemas which allows output optimization
+- **Validation**: full validation of endpoint and parameters via **JSON-Schema** which allows output optimization
-- **Customization**: friendly configs and to help devs in many deploy contexts
+- **Configuration**: friendly configs and to help devs in many deployment contexts
-- **Formats**: support for different geospatial input and output formatss
+- **Formats**: support for different geospatial input and output formats
 - **Compression**: configurable output compression if client accept encoding: deflate,gzip

 and includes some other additional functions: